T2I-CompBench++: An Enhanced and Comprehensive Benchmark for Compositional Text-to-image Generation: Related work

 \section{Related work}

 \textbf{Text-to-image generation.} Early works~\cite{reed2016generative,reed2016learning,zhang2017stackgan,xu2018attngan,zhu2019dm,zhang2021cross} explore different network architectures and loss functions based on generative adversarial networks (GAN)~\cite{goodfellow2014generative}.
-DALL$\cdot$E~\cite{ramesh2021zero} achieves impressive results with a transformer and discrete variational autoencoder (VAE) trained on web-scale data.
-Recently, diffusion models have achieved remarkable success for text-to-image generation~\cite{ramesh2022hierarchical,nichol2022glide,rombach2022high,saharia2022imagen,gafni2022make}.
+Recently, diffusion models have achieved remarkable success for text-to-image generation~\cite{ramesh2022hierarchical,nichol2022glide,rombach2022high,saharia2022imagen,gafni2022make, chen2024pixart, gu2023matryoshka,ramesh2021zero, betker2023improving}.
+By training on web-scale data, T2I models such as Stable Diffusion~\cite{rombach2022high, podell2023sdxl, esser2024scaling}, DALL-E 3~\cite{betker2023improving}, MDM~\cite{gu2023matryoshka}, and Pixart-$\alpha$~\cite{chen2024pixart}, have shown remarkable generative power.
 Current state-of-the-art models such as Stable Diffusion~\cite{rombach2022high} still struggle to compose multiple objects with attributes and relationships in a complex scene.
 Some recent works attempt to align text-to-image models with human feedback~\cite{zhang2023hive,lee2023aligning}.
-Concurrent work RAFT~\cite{dong2023raft} proposes reward-ranked fine-tuning to align text-to-image models with certain metrics.
+RAFT~\cite{dong2023raft} proposes reward-ranked fine-tuning to align text-to-image models with certain metrics.
 Our proposed \abbr~approach is a simpler finetuning approach that does not require multiple iterations of sample generation and selection.